Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/TransformationAndComposition.md

 ![TransformationAndComposition_alphablending](./media/vectorgraphics_alphablending.png)

-### Clipping
+### Clip Path
-Clipping is a composition based on path information.
+Clip path is a composition based on path information.
 The intersection with clip `Drawable` is determined and only the resulting pixels from own `Drawable` are rendered.

 Below is an example of clipping.